Identity document: New Zealand

-For opening a bank account, each bank has its own list of documents that it'll accept.
+For opening a bank account, each bank has its own list of documents that it will accept.
 Generally speaking, banks accept a foreign or NZ passport, a NZ Firearms Licence, or a foreign ID card by itself.
 If the customer do not have these documents, they will need to produce two different documents on the approved list (for example a driver licence and a marriage certificate).

+Palau

+Republic of Palau Identification Cards are primarily issued to foreign nationals whom are not eligible to acquire a Palau passport or driver's license, under the Digital Residency Act.
+Foreign nationals are required to undergo a sanctions check.